NaniReddyCh/PRGE/README.md

 **Team ByteBots**

-**PRGE** — Parameter-efficient, privacy-preserving, on-device fine-tuning
+**PRGE** — A Practical Implementation of On-Device LLM Fine-Tuning with Parallelized Randomized Gradient